wisonye/rust-wasm-in-react/README.md

     - For the `Rust` project, the source folder is `src`.

-- We use `WasmPackPlugin` to run `cargo build` automatically, that means the command below will run automatic when you run `npm start`, the `WASM` output will be placed into `pkg` folder:
+- We use `WasmPackPlugin` to run `wasm-pack build` automatically, that means the command below will run automatic when you run `npm start`, the `WASM` output will be placed into `pkg` folder:

     ```bash
-    cargo build --target wasm32-unknown-unknown
+    wasm-pack build --target bundler --release --out-name index
     ```

-    That's why you can see the building process below when you run `npm start` for the first time:
+    That's why you can see the building process below when you run `npm start` at first time:

     ![run-cargo-build-automatic.png](./readme_images/run-cargo-build-automatic.png)